MahmoudAbade/devops-project/README.md

 ## License

-This project is for educational purposes as part of the DevOps course final project.
+This project is for educational purposes as part of the DevOps course final project from HackerU college.

 ## Author

-DevOps Course Final Project - 2025
+Mahmoud Abade - DevOps Course Final Project - HackerU 2025

 ## Support